UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/extras_oo.rst

 - The problem domain changes at a different rate to the technology it uses.
-As developers, when a new version of the technology we use becomes available we want to make that as simple as possible.
-Well designed systems allow this to happen, and good understanding of object oreintation makes this even more simple.
+As developers, when a new version of the technology we use becomes available we want to make the transition as simple as possible.
+Well, designed systems allow this to happen, and good understanding of object orientation makes this even more simple.
 - Often the teams or levels of expertise required to maintain problem domain functionality are different to those for the frameworks that run this technology.
 Keeping the problem domain separate helps to enable this.
 - Problem domain logic is where application developers can add the most value to their clients, and keeping it separate from the technology helps to increase the lifetime of the problem domain logic.

 Now all of this is fine, but it requires skill, experience and even good taste to achieve this!
-It is also true that this sort of approach with object orientation in not a universal approach.
-It takes longer to build applications this way, so the approach is only applicable where you are building software that needs to last for years.
+It is also true that this sort of approach with object orientation in not a universal one.
+It takes longer to build applications this way, so this approach is only applicable where you are building software that needs to last for years.

 Also, other approaches such as functional programming can be better suited;